emran-shaikh/TutorsPool/replit.md

 - 🎨 Modern responsive UI

 ## Deployment

-The project is configured for Replit Deployments (Autoscale):

 ### Production Architecture
 In production, a **single Express server** runs on port 5000 (or $PORT):